Rigid stable vector bundles on hyperk\"ahler varieties of type $K3^{[n]}$

 Now we use the hypothesis that $[(X,h)]\in \NL(d_0)^{**}$ is a general point.
 Then the polarized $K3$ surface $(S,D)$ is a general surface of genus $n$ (see Subsection~\ref{subsec:erwitt}), and by Proposition~\ref{prp:torcere} the Lagrangian fibration $\pi\colon X\to\PP^n$ is a Tate-Shafarevich twist of the relative Jacobian $\cJ(S)\to |D|$.
 It follows that the discriminant curve $B\subset\PP^n$ is isomorphic to the dual of $S\subset |D|^{\vee}$, and hence is reduced.
 Let $\cU_X^{\dagger}:=\cU_X\setminus \sing B$, where $\cU_X$ is as in Proposition~\ref{prp:stabincoduno}.
 Note that $\cU_X^{\dagger}$ is an open subset of $\PP^n$ whose complement has codimension at least $2$.
 One proves that

 proceeding as in the proof of~\cite[Proposition~7.4]{ogfascimod}.
 More precisely there exists a smooth projective curve $T\subset\cU_X^{\dagger}$ containing $t$ and trasverse to $B$ (recall that the complement of $\cU_X^{\dagger}$ in $\PP^n$ has codimension at least $2$).
-Then $Y:=\pi^{-1}(T)$ is a smooth projective threefold and the sheaves $\cF:=\cE_{X|Y}$ and $\cG:=\cE_{|Y}$ satisfy the hypotheses of~\cite[Lemma~7.5]{ogfascimod}, and hence the isomorphism in~\eqref{sorbole} holds by the quoted lemma.
+Then $Y:=\pi^{-1}(T)$ is a smooth projective (integral) variety of dimension $n+1$ and the sheaves $\cF:=\cE_{X|Y}$ and $\cG:=\cE_{|Y}$ satisfy the hypotheses of~\cite[Lemma~7.5]{ogfascimod}, and hence the isomorphism in~\eqref{sorbole} holds by the quoted lemma.